emacs-tree-sitter/ts-fold/README.md

 * `node` - the targeting tree-sitter node; in this example, `block` will be the targeting node.
-* `offset` - (optiona) a cons consist of two integer.
-This is handy when you have similar rule with little of positioning adjustment.
+* `offset` - (optiona) a cons consist of two integers.
+This is handy when you have a similar rule with little of positioning adjustment. (`tree-sitter-[lang]` parsers are generally integrated with different authors, hence their naming and ruling are slightly different (+1/-1 position).)